 What is really fun is when you pull up to the dorm and there are a bunch of older students there to help carry!
 Don’t refuse this offer! 🙂 After you get the things to the room, however, do not expect to arrange the child’s room right away.
 Your effort will be wasted, because it will all get redone after you leave anyway, lol.
 Just let the kid decorate for himself later — this is a great bonding activity with the roommate.

 6) A trip to W-mart or other similar store — There is ALWAYS something that got left at home; or after you get into the dorm room, you see that something you thought was provided is not.
 Or you just forgot to get a crucial school item.

 This time our list included Lactaid (#3 forgot her supply at home), a desk lamp (not provided in the dorm), a power strip (ditto), bed pillows (couldn’t fit them in the car, lol), and an umbrella.
 So plan for this and keep looking for a good time during the orientation period to go get it done.
 Maybe during one of the aforementioned parent meetings…

 7) Spending way more money than you expect — There’s gas on the drive, then a possible hotel, and all those meals out, and the trip to the store (see #6).
 Then there may be unexpected tuition/fees, or last-minute textbook purchases.
 And of course, don’t forget the trip to the college bookstore to get the merch with the college name on it!
 All of which adds up.
 So yea.

 HUGS to all of us moms, no matter what the ages of our children!!
 If you don’t have college kids, you’ll be there soon enough — and besides, we all need lots of hugs throughout the whole mom process!!
-If you’re looking for me in the next few weeks, I’ll be reading my article on easing the transition when your child goes back after college break to remind myself how to handle it… sniffle!
+If you’re looking for me in the next few weeks, I’ll be reading my article on how to handle life after your kid goes to college to remind myself how to handle it… sniffle!